 The Sprig Stitch is a beautiful stitch which looks like a double V stitch.
-This stitch is suitable for all skill levels, if you know to to Treble crochet (US Double crochet) then you will easily be able to replicate this.
+This stitch is suitable for all skill levels, if you know how to Treble crochet (US Double crochet) then you will easily be able to replicate this.
 You can use any weight yarn however it looks fantastic in chunkier yarns.

 Pattern use ideas